ShivaniNarula29/Snaatak/Sprint 0/Introduction.md

 | **Flexible Scaling**             | Scale vertically or horizontally with ease.                                                                                   |
 | **Cross-Platform (UNIX)**        | Built for UNIX-based systems (Linux, macOS).                                                                                  |
 | **Lightweight Runtime**          | Minimal resource usage; ideal for container environments.                                                                     |

 ---

+🧩 Real-World Scenario

+🔸Imagine you're building a school management system using Flask.

+Initially, you test it using Flask’s built-in server (flask run).
+But once your school deploys it for real usage, the site becomes slow and sometimes crashes when many teachers/students log in at once.

+✅ To fix that:

+You deploy Gunicorn to handle concurrent users.

+You use 4 worker processes, so multiple requests can be processed at the same time.

+You add Nginx in front to serve static files and manage SSL.

+Your site becomes faster, more reliable, and secure.

+🎯 Conclusion: Gunicorn acts like a team of helpers running your app in the background, while Nginx is the receptionist talking to users.

+---